itatikola/itatikola.github.io/README.md

-# Creating a Personal Website - The Start of My Development Journey
+# Creating a Personal Website

 ## November 15, 2023
 Follow along as I attempt to create a professional website that will be updated with my research, projects, and opinions.